DuPage County Truck Equipment Failure Accidents Lawyers

 - Numerous faulty interior engine parts.

 Commercial trucks must be in compliance with federal and state laws and safety regulations before being driven.
 Thorough inspections and regular maintenance should be performed to keep the truck in safe operating condition.
 When a truck equipment failure accident occurs, there could be several at-fault parties, including the driver, trucking company, and vehicle or part manufacturer.
 Investigations of the accident scene, maintenance records, and other important information must be performed to determine which parties are responsible.Accidents involving truck equipment failure or poor maintenance can cause serious injuries and fatalities.
-At Mevorah Law Offices LLC, we understand the physical, emotional, and financial toll such injuries can take on you and your family.
+At Mevorah & Giglio Law Offices, we understand the physical, emotional, and financial toll such injuries can take on you and your family.
 For this reason, we work hard to make your experience with us as smooth and seamless as possible.
 We are also aggressive advocates on your behalf, working tirelessly to hold all responsible parties fully accountable for your injuries.
 For a free consultation with one of our experienced truck accident attorneys, contact our attorneys today at 630-932-9100630-932-9100.